dcecchini/neural-machine-translation/README.md

-# neural-machine-translation
+# Experiments on Neural Machine Translation (NMT)

-Repository for experiments in NMT
+This repository contains some experiments on NMT.